ydb-platform/ydb/ydb/docs/en/core/deploy/production_checklist.md

 ## Checklist for deploying your product environment

-This section provides recommendations for deploying {{ ydb-full-name }} in product environments.
+This section provides recommendations for deploying YDB in product environments.

 ## Topology